-3 Accounting for investments in associate and joint ventures during the year audit In perform

-The group acquired shareholdings in three equity-accounted investees during the year, as detailed in note 10 of the financial statements.

-The key audit matter

-The classification and measurement of these investments involves significant judgement, having regard to the group's ability to control or significantly influence the relevant activities (being the significant operating and financing decisions) of the investee entities through Board representation, shareholder agreements, commercial relationships and other relevant factors.
+, Accounting for investments in associate and joint ventures during the year The key audit matter How the matter was addressed in our audit The group acquired shareholdings in three equity-accounted investees during the year, as detailed in note 10 of the financial statements.
+The classification and measurement of these investments involves significant judgement, having regard to the group's ability to control or In performing our audit in respect of this matter, we did the following: • Examined the terms of the purchase and shareholder's agreements for each investment to determine that the rights acquired over each investee were appropriately assessed by management as conferring joint significantly influence the relevant management as conferring joint activities (being the significant operating and financing decisions) of the investee entities through Board representation, shareholder agreements, commercial relationships and other relevant factors.